mle2718/Lee-Counterfactual_Modeling_of_Multispecies_Fisheries/documentation/mprocOptions.md

 What to write in the mproc.csv file and what it means.

+For the short-term (EconOnly) models, the *only* the columns in the Economic Options section are used.

 ## ASSESSCLASS
 Refers to the class of assessment model.
 Options are: